spencerjbeckwith/bionicle/README.md

 # Technical Info

+> You've surely heard of callback hell before, but now get ready to enter... *promise hell*.

 ## Battlers

 Every fighter in a conflict is represented by a Battler instance.
 These are managed by a BattleController instance.